Warm Pumpkin Salad with Salmon and Pumpkin Seeds

 Now slightly cooled, it should be a little easier to remove the skin from the pumpkin strips on your chopping board.
 Scoop them out and gently chop the steamed strips into your desired size (around an inch in length works for me).

-When the chicken, mushrooms or salmon looks just about done, add the pumpkin seeds, crushed garlic, crystal salt and cracked pepper and stir in briefly on a low heat.
+When the salmon looks just about done, add the pumpkin seeds, crushed garlic, crystal salt and cracked pepper and stir in briefly on a low heat.
 To keep as many nutrients as possible in the garlic and pumpkin seeds you really only wanted warm them up rather than fry them until brown.

-Serve immediately.
-I hope you enjoy it.
+Serve your hot pumpkin salad immediately.
+It’s rich and filling and extremely healthy so I hope you enjoy it.